STUDIO & PROCESS

 Pressing

-Within the plates, flora is sandwiched between layers consisting of reusable corrugated cardboard and multiple sheets of printer paper.
-For particularly thick or damp flowers, as well as white flowers, I change the papers every 12 hours or so for the first few days.
-This keeps flowers from turning brown or moldy.
-I also tighten the cinch straps once or twice over the first couple of days.
-Sometimes I even open the presses after a day or two to carefully rearrange petals and leaves with tweezers while they’re still pliable.
+Inside, each specimen is nestled between layers of reusable corrugated cardboard and printer paper.
+For thick or moisture-rich flowers—and especially white ones—I change the paper every 12 hours or so for the first few days to prevent browning and mould.
+I also tighten the straps once or twice in that early stage.
+Occasionally, I open the presses to gently rearrange petals and leaves with tweezers while they’re still pliable.

-Each press is stamped with a number so I can keep track of its contents and drying times.
-After three weeks, most flora is fully dried and pressed and ready to be removed, which is always exciting!
+Each press is stamped with a number so I can track what’s inside and when it went in.
+After about three weeks, most pieces are dry and ready to be removed—which is always a little bit magical.

 Storing and Tracking My Collection